MABackoffice/fmi-crosscheck-tools/xc-scripts/WORKFLOW.md

 # Source Code

 The source code associated with this project is distributed across several NPM packages.
-The follow describes each package:
+The following describes each package:

 * `@modelica/fmi-data` - Primarily type definitions for different forms of raw and processed data.